 Prompt first aid increases an animal’s chance of survival, but it isn’t a replacement for veterinary care.
 As soon as you take these steps, get to your Tulsa veterinarian’s office.
 Your veterinarian may use IV fluids and other treatments to help your pet recover with minimal damage.

 Southern Hills Veterinary Hospital is a trusted friend, here to help you keep your pets safe and feeling good.
 Frequent checkups are important to maintain a healthy cat or dog.
 As an animal owner, you have an obligation to provide the best care you can for this little creature that gives you so much and asks for nothing in return.
-Call Southern Hills Veterinary Hospital today and make an appointment for your furry friend to ensure they stay by your side for years to come.
+Contact Southern Hills Veterinary Hospital or call us at (918) 203-6339 today and make an appointment for your furry friend to ensure they stay by your side for years to come.